J031M/docsona/Task Notes/Follow python guide for basic langchain implementation.md

 ## Llama-cpp-python
-My God this note is a mess.
-Anyway I'm using it to document my work on the first implementation of the project.
 Llama-cpp-python is used to allow our vicuna llm to communicate with langchain.

 There were things mentioned about optimising the build process for my laptop but I think a simple `pip install llama-cpp-python` should do the trick.